-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal thinking; agitation; behavior changes (eg, aggression, paranoia); chest, jaw, or left arm pain; confusion; difficulty moving; fainting; falling asleep without warning; falling down; fast or irregular heartbeat; hallucinations; increased sweating; mental or mood changes (eg, depression); new, unusual, or increased urges (eg, gambling, sexual urges); numbness of an arm or leg; painful or prolonged erection; severe dizziness, drowsiness, nausea, or vomiting; severe or persistent headache; shortness of breath; sudden, uncontrollable movements; swelling of the arms, hands, legs, or feet; unusual change in the appearance of a mole or other skin growths; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal thinking; agitation; behavior changes (eg, aggression, paranoia); chest, jaw, or left arm pain; confusion; difficulty moving; fainting; falling down; fast or irregular heartbeat; hallucinations; increased sweating; mental or mood changes (eg, depression); new, unusual, or increased urges (eg, gambling, sexual urges); one-sided weakness; painful or prolonged erection; severe or persistent dizziness, drowsiness, nausea, or vomiting; severe or persistent headache; shortness of breath; sudden, uncontrollable movements; swelling of the arms, hands, legs, or feet; unusual change in the appearance of a mole or other skin growths; vision or speech changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of apomorphine: